 - Pathogens/infectious agents and pests (RG2/BSL2 or higher), human and animal pathogens, non-indigenous plant pathogens as well as those plant and animal pests regulated by the USDA-APHIS.

-- Unfixed human and non-human primate cells (including cell lines), tissue, blood and potentially infectious body
+- Unfixed human and non-human primate cells (including cell lines), tissue, blood and potentially infectious body fluids.

 - Work with animals or vectors known or suspected to be reservoirs of RG2 or RG3 infectious agents when such work increases potential exposure risks to personnel or other animals